Hello. I'm Simmer.

 Simmer headshot

-Through it all, I have produced stories covering a wide variety of topics.
+Through it all, I have produced reportage covering a wide variety of topics.
 Now I can don multiple hats - reporter, writer, podcaster, data-analyst, with an endless quest to tackle new challenges and never stay inside my comfort zone!

 Afghan journalists fled for their lives as the Taliban came to power.
 Two women tell their stories.